-Buying with plastic, or in bulk or even music can lead to overshopping
+Buying with plastic, or in bulk — or even the music you listen to can lead to overshopping, experts say

 It happens all the time: You go to the supermarket for a gallon of milk and come home with four bags of groceries, or you plan to order a single book from Amazon.com and end up with a $78 bill at checkout.
 You’re not alone.

 Read on to discover the top eight reasons you overspend.

 Takeout or dine in?
 Paper or plastic?
 Cash or credit?
 Of all the choices you make at the checkout counter, the decision to pay with a credit card has the biggest impact on your bottom line.

 Multiple studies, including this 2008 study published in the Journal of Experimental Psychology, have found consumers are willing to spend more when they pay with a credit card instead of cash.